 '''

 A reference to the server link

 server link = None

 This initialisation is executed when the users chooses

 to run as a client

 def client(destination_hexhash, configpath):

 We need a binary representation of the destination

 hash that was entered on the command line

-trv:

 dest_len = (RNS.Reticulum.TRUNCATED_HASHLENGTH//8)2

 if len(destination_hexhash) != dest_len:

 raise ValueError(

 "Destination length is invalid, must be {hex} hexadecimal characters (

+→ {byte} bytes).".format(hex=dest_len, byte=dest_len//2)

 )

 destination_hash = bytes.fromhex(destination_hexhash)

-except:

 RNS.log("Invalid destination entered.
 Check your input!\n")

 exit()

 We must first initialise Reticulum

 reticulum = RNS.Reticulum(configpath)

 Check if we know a path to the destination

 if not RNS.Transport.has_path(destination_hash):

 RNS.log("Destination is not yet known.
 Requesting path and waiting for announce

-\rightarrowto arrive...")
+→to arrive...")

 RNS.Transport.request_path(destination_hash)

 while not RNS.Transport.has_path(destination_hash):

-time.sleep(\emptyset.1)
+time.sleep(0.1)

 Recall the server identity

 server_identity = RNS.Identity.recall(destination_hash)

 Inform the user that we'll begin connecting

 RNS.log("Establishing link with server...")

 When the server identity is known, we set

 up a destination

-server_destination = RNS_Destination(
+server_destination = RNS.Destination(

 server_identity,

 RNS.Destination.OUT,

 RNS.Destination.SINGLE,

 APP_NAME,

 "requestexample"

 )

+And create a link

 '''